Okay, I iron my jeans. So sue me.

 In his rearview mirror, Julian watched the girl in the backseat watching the changing horizon, her head turned to the window.
 Whatever his opinion of her, he couldn’t deny her singular beauty.
 Her profile was as exquisite as her face—the bone structure fine and sculpted like a Greek statue of some mythical goddess, a liberal dusting of rice powder giving her already pale complexion the illusion of marble.

 It was her hair color that kept her from looking completely ethereal.
 A shade of bright red not found in nature, her wild waves were too fluorescent, too raspberry pink, too in-your-face not to be born from a box.
-Yet it worked on her, haloing her angelic features and complimenting the artificial green of her irises.
+Yet it worked on her—complimenting the artificial green of her irises and grounding her angelic features in reality.

 She supposed she couldn’t blame him for being pissed.
 Finding his sister in the clink was bad enough without then being shamed into bailing out a complete stranger.
-Though she’d initially refused the offer, her protest was merely a polite formality.
+Though Frankie had initially refused the offer, her protest was merely a polite formality.
 She didn’t want to appear desperate.
 Which she was.
 Or let him think it was her idea.
 Which it wasn’t.
-But Summer forcing her brother’s hand meant Frankie was now sitting in a car and not a jail cell.
+But Summer forcing his hand resulted in Frankie now sitting in a car and not a jail cell.
 She really had to hand it to the persistent little pixie.

 “I want to thank you again for what you did for me back there.”